 A research project related to the Level 2 medical physics courses will be assigned.
 The project content will involve the use of techniques in physics to investigate the effects of a variety of phenomena on the human body (for example, the medical implications of radiation of mobile phones and cell towers).

-• Practical Examination (2 hours) 30%

-• Course Course Work:

-• 6 Laboratory Reports 30%

-• 1 Written Project Report and 40%

-Individual Oral Presentation
+6 Laboratory Reports 30% 1 Written Project Report and Individual Oral Presentation

 PHYS2296 PHYSICS OF THE HUMAN BODY